Life After Residency: Fellowships and Private Practice

 - Vanderbilt University – Nephrology

 - Wake Forest University – Nephrology (x4)

 - East Carolina University – Pulmonary/Critical Care

 - Medical University of South Carolina – Pulmonary/Critical Care

 - Oregon Health Sciences University – Pulmonary/Critical Care

 - University of Utah – Rheumatology

 Overall, our residents' career options have been boundless.
 For those residents who do not pursue fellowship training, some will enter ambulatory practice, some will become hospitalists, and some will enter academic medicine.
-An interesting phenomenon that we have seen is that our residents often choose to stay in the Charlotte region.
+Many of our residents will choose to stay in the Charlotte region.